wix/Detox/docs/guide/migration.md

   https://jestjs.io/docs/cli
 ```

-Besides, verify you don't have a deprecated `--device-launch-args` parameter in your scripts.
+Besides, verify you don’t have a deprecated `--device-launch-args` parameter in your scripts.
 It has been superseded by `--device-boot-args`:

 ```bash